How Much Horsepower Does A Cold Air Intake Add?

 Cold Air Intake Inside A Car

 So, you want more horsepower?
-There are superior alternatives than a cold air intake.
+There are better alternatives than a cold air intake.

 In the end, a cold air intake for a road car will do very little other than change the engine noise.
 You’ll see tiny horsepower increases.
 They’re more for show than anything in most cases.

 That said, you could use it as part of a series of modifications.
-Expect minor horsepower gains from these individually, but you might get more significant results when they’re combined.
+Expect modest horsepower gains from these individually, but you might get more substantial results when they’re combined.

-Then again, if you just want your car to look as awesome as possible, a cold air intake is a fantastic place to start.
+Then again, if you just want your car to look as amazing as possible, a cold air intake is an excellent place to start.

-If you’re thinking of installing one, K&N is the most reputable brand on the market.
-They’re good value, too.
+If you’re thinking of installing one, K&N is the most reliable brand on the market.
+They’re outstanding value, too.

-Get it installed by a car mechanic if you’re unsure what you’re doing!
+Get it installed by an automotive mechanic if you’re unsure what you’re doing!
 And remember to check the legal requirements!

 Stay safe!